 Bearing in mind, two of these three mentioned above (Gandhi and Bhutto) were subsequently assassinated, perhaps they are not the best example but there are, of course, many others.
 Cory Aquino in the Philippines, Golda Meir in Israel and Angela Merkel and Julia Gillard both currently Chancellor of Germany and Prime Minister of Australia respectively.

 Britons should not be too smug on the subject.
 As time goes on, Mrs Thatcher’s eleven years in Downing Street look more and more like an historical aberration.
 Good news some might say.
-But from an equality viewpoint it isn’t.
+But from an equality viewpoint, it isn’t.
 A woman prime minister need not be as divisive or as damaging as Thatcher was but we don’t seem to be anywhere near finding this out for sure even after the surge in women MPs since 1997.
 Nobody looks even close to leading any of the three major parties save perhaps Labour’s Yvette Cooper (or at a stretch, Harriet Harman).

 So what about the US?
-Presidents in the US come to power by two means: as Vice Presidents who succeed a president to office after they have either died or resigned or (more commonly) through election in their own right.
+Presidents in the US come to power by two means: as vice presidents who succeed a president to office after they have either died or resigned or (more commonly) through election in their own right.

 Governor Sarah Palin’s selection by Republican candidate Senator John McCain four years ago, in contrast, briefly revived a flagging campaign.
-Palin’s novelty and youth excited the party base.
+Palin’s novelty and relative youth excited the party base.
 McCain, unlike Mondale, actually had a shot at defeating his opponent.
-And as a man in his seventies, it was hardly too farfetched to imagine Palin could soon be president herself.
+And as a man in his seventies, it was hardly too far-fetched to imagine Palin could soon be president herself.

 The real loser in 2008 was perhaps not McCain or Palin, however, but Hillary Clinton.
 Had she ran in 2004 against an enfeebled Bush she might have won.
 Even the unimpressive Democratic nominee Senator John Kerry came close to toppling Bush that year.

 Instead, she waited until the race was clear of incumbents in 2008.
 This would have worked normally but she completely misjudged the strength of Obama’s candidacy and arrogantly fought the election as if the nomination was hers by right.
-The voters reacted against both this and her support for Iraq.
+The voters reacted against both this and her support for the war in Iraq.

 2012 has thus far proven a less thrilling race with Obama less dazzling than in 2008 and Governor Mitt Romney clearly a loser from the outset.